Jordinia/Arduino-Automated-Jail-Door-Control/README.md

 The old door handling mechanism is full of limitations.
 By developing this solution, we aim the increase productivity, security, and efficiency in terms of general operations inside prisons.

+Solution

+The Arduino is responsible for automating tasks and mechanisms for jail door operations.
+Each jail door has a button connected to the microcontroller to control the opened-or-closed status.
+A special button to trigger a collective action towards all doors is also implemented for ease of use to the operator and can be scaled for future implementations, such as detecting abnormal conditions.

+To show real-time updates of the jail doors' status, we utilize light-emitting diodes (LEDs) as a visual indicator

 3. Hardware Design and Implementation Details
 4. Software Implementation Details
 5. Test Results and Performance Evaluation